CoLDorg/Cold-InfoSec/README.md

 3. [The Art of Hacking](https://github.com/The-Art-of-Hacking/h4cker) - This GitHub repository has been created to provide supplemental material to several books, video courses, and live training created by Omar Santos and other co-authors.
 It provides over 7,000 references, scripts, tools, code, and other resources that help offensive and defensive security professionals learn and develop new skills.
 The all-about-it reference.
 It has resources related to everything.
 However there's no particular path outlined.
 See this only if you know what you need and have enough patience to find it.

 4. [Roppers Academy](https://www.hoppersroppers.org/) - "This is the only site on the internet that walks a complete beginner all the way through the process of developing a strong foundation in the fundamentals."
 The perfect place to begin at.
-If you want to start out in this field or if you are a beginner, then beign with their introductory course.
+If you want to start out in this field or if you are a beginner, then begin with their introductory course.
 (This was such a good site that I have mentioned it separately even after it has been listed in the above mentioned repositories.)